About Us

 Douglas Graham

 COMPANY SECRETARY - Douglas Graham is a retired Solicitor; his areas of practice included the establishment of charities, social enterprises and community land buy outs.
-He is currently Secretary of the HHBT and a Director of the Demarco Archive Trust Ltd.
+He is currently Voluntary Company Secretary of HHBT and a Director of The Richard Demarco Foundation.

 Glyn Young